 Winter in Oakland

-Despite being the coldest and wettest season of the year, winter in Oakland is still relatively mild with average highs between 58 in December and 64 degrees Fahrenheit in March and lows between 44 and 49 degrees during the same period.
+Despite being the coldest and wettest season of the year, winter in Oakland is still relatively mild, and temperatures usually don't get close to freezing.
 However, with an average number of 10 to 11 rainy days per month for much of the season and overall accumulation of around 17 inches (over half the annual rainfall), you should prepare for some unpleasant days no matter what month you visit in the winter.